prisec-ml/prisec-ml.github.io/_pages/about.md

 ### Get Involved
 - Subscribe to our [mailing list](https://www.jiscmail.ac.uk/cgi-bin/webadmin?SUBED1=PRISEC-ML&A=1) to receive to seminar and job announcements
-- Join our [Slack](https://prisec-ml.slack.com) by using this [link](https://join.slack.com/t/prisec-ml/shared_invite/zt-y02o7shc-Ef~5IRsEyNwCzvZkfjy7lg).
-This is particularly useful for students, who maintain an active working group with monthly (virtual) meet-ups.
+- Join our [Slack](https://prisec-ml.slack.com) by using this [link](https://join.slack.com/t/prisec-ml/shared_invite/zt-y02o7shc-Ef~5IRsEyNwCzvZkfjy7lg) &ndash; this is particularly useful for students, who maintain an active working group with monthly (virtual) meet-ups
+- Follow us on Twitter [@prisec_ml](https://twitter.com/prisec_ml)
 - Subscribe to our [YouTube channel](http://youtube.com/c/PrivacyandMachineLearningInterestGroup) where we live stream talks and keep recordings of previous talks